goabstract/Marketing-for-Engineers/Contribution_Guidelines.md

 * **Make an individual Pull Request for each suggestion.**
 * Try to make your Pull Request as descriptive as possible.
 Mention, how this content or tool helped you.
 We do hope, that you personally read, watch, listen or use stuff, that you’re recommending.
 * Put your content as the last item in the category.
-* New categories, or improvements to the existing categorization are more than welcome!
+* New categories or improvements to the existing categorization are more than welcome!
 * End all descriptions with a full stop/period and remove trailing whitespace.
 * Please, check your spelling and grammar.
 * Feel free to add Emoji :bowtie: